 Do I have any rights if I’m not married?

 Yes.
-While the laws are different for married couples, Newfoundland legislation and common law recognizes the rights and obligations of people who live together but are not married.
+While the laws are different for married couples, Newfoundland and Labrador legislation and the common law recognizes the rights and obligations of people who have lived together but are not married.

 What is the difference between custody and parenting?

 Custody, from a legal perspective, simply refers to who will make decisions about events and issues that affect children.
 In a joint custody situation, parents make the decisions together.
 In a sole custody situation, while the parents may discuss the issues, only one parent has the right to make the ultimate decision.

 Parenting and access refer solely to how much physical time each parent will spend with the child (or children).
 This can include primary residence, which occurs when the child or children are living most of the time with one parent and visiting the other parent (access).
 However, parenting and access can also mean that there is a shared parenting situation where the child or children spend different amounts of time with each parent.